isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2075.md

 N.A. for non-SMEs

 ### Things to Note
-- Minimally semi-automated
-- Minimally 1 unit/1 nozzle system to provide accurate filling into applicable units
-- Volumetric or weight based filling
-- Touchscreen display (optional)
-- Explosion proof (optional)
-- Installation/simple training costs can be supported.
+- Must be certified intrinsically safe (e.g. ATEX certified)
+- Contains an immersion separator as a filter
-- Conveyer line/system (integration with pipe, cable and air supply linkage) can be supported but subject to the grant cap
+- Training costs can be supported
+- Maintenance costs not supported

 Minimum 30% ordinary shares held by Singaporean/PR.
 No change in vendor allowed